 Track-down projects are initiated when elevated concentrations of indicator bacteria are observed during river monitoring or at the request of a municipal partner.
 A “track-down” project refers to an investigation searching for inputs of sewage pollution into a storm water system or other source areas such as from failing septic systems or direct illicit discharges.
 These projects often begin at an outfall, which is where contents of a storm water system discharge directly into a waterway.
 From there, the flow of water is followed upwards until a potential source is identified.
 Once a source is identified and remediated, a reduction in the concentrations of indicator bacteria is typically quickly observed.

-Trawls are conducted in the Norwalk Harbor from May through October to observe and record juvenile fish abundance and species richness.
+Trawls are conducted in Norwalk Harbor from May through October to quantify juvenile fish abundance and species richness.
 Trawling takes place aboard the R.V.
 Annie, a 26’ converted oyster scow which is equipped with a 1 meter beam trawl and sorting bin.
 Contents from each trawl are brought aboard and high school student volunteers identify, record, and release collected species under the direction of staff.
 Students from high schools across the county participate, including a long-term partnership with Wilton High School’s Marine Biology Club.

 Volunteers and staff pilot early morning surveys of various harbors in Fairfield County.
 These surveys track water temperature, dissolved oxygen and salinity from surface to bottom of the water column.
 Data from the surveys can be used to examine the overall health of a harbor.
 Harbor Watch has been performing these surveys since its inception in 1986.